 In German, the word “Geschichte” means both history and story.
-This double meaning embodies the challenge: connecting the community to the history of this place but also empowering them to tell their new story.
-Hubland’s Geschichte carries a rich history.
-Located on a hill by Würzburg, its altitude enabled many flight experiments.
+The goal was to connect the community to the history of this place while empowering them to tell their own new story.
+Located on a hill by Würzburg, Hubland’s altitude enabled many flight experiments.
 Hot air balloons, zeppelins and airplanes all took flight from Hubland; there was even a flight school.
 The German Air Force built a small air base during World War II.
 However, after WWII it became a military base for the US Army, then named Leighton Barracks.
 As part of the Army & Air Force Exchange Service modernizing the area, it also became home to the largest American shopping mall in Europe in 1988, a key regional shopping area for Eastern Germany.
 The base was returned to German control only as recently as 2008.